 When consumers use a credit or debit card to make a purchase, banks and card networks like Visa and Mastercard charge retailers a hidden “swipe fee” to process the transaction.
-For credit cards, the fees average about 2 percent of the transaction but can be as much as 4 percent for some premium rewards cards.
-Fees for debit cards from the nation’s largest banks are capped by the Federal Reserve at 21 cents per transaction plus 0.05 percent of the transaction amount, but cards from small banks are exempt.
-Together, credit and debit card swipe fees cost retailers and their customers more than $100 billion a year.
+For credit cards, the fees average about 2% of the transaction but can be as much as 4% for some premium rewards cards.
+Fees for debit cards from the nation’s largest banks are capped by the Federal Reserve at 21 cents per transaction plus 0.05% of the transaction amount, but cards from small banks are exempt.
+Together, credit and debit card swipe fees cost retailers and their customers more than $160 billion a year.

-After several years of quiet, swipe fees are back in the spotlight, drawing attention in Congress and from regulators while facing new litigation over both credit cards and debit cards.
+After several years of quiet, this issue is back in the spotlight, with legislation introduced in Congress to address credit card swipe fees and the Federal Reserve clarifying rules for debit card swipe fees.
 NRF is continuing to lead retailers’ efforts to bring transparency and competition to the payments market.

 Why it matters to retailers

-Applied to millions of transactions each day, swipe fees are many retailers’ highest cost after labor, driving up consumer prices by hundreds of dollars a year for the average household and hurting retail sales because consumers buy less when prices go up.
-Swipe fees have grown from about $20 billion a year when NRF began tracking them in 2001 to $116.4 billion a year as of 2019.
+Applied to millions of transactions each day, swipe fees are most retailers’ highest operating cost after labor, driving up consumer prices by more than $1,000 a year for the average household and hurting retail sales because consumers buy less when prices go up.
+Swipe fees have grown from about $20 billion a year when NRF began tracking them in 2001 to $160.7 billion in 2022, according to the Nilson Report.
 Despite recent changes, card industry contracts, rules and practices still make it difficult to offer a cash discount, meaning most customers pay the credit card price – including the swipe fee – regardless of whether they use a card or not.
 The issue has been exacerbated by the increase in online shopping during the COVID-19 pandemic because virtually all ecommerce purchases are paid for with credit or debit cards.
 Swipe fees are higher for online purchases than in-store purchases, and most buy online, pick up in-store and curbside delivery purchases are subject to online rates as well.
+And as a percentage of the transaction, swipe fees go up automatically as prices increase, creating a multiplier effect for today’s rampant inflation.

 NRF advocates for swipe fee reform

 NRF has fought for fair swipe fees for two decades, saying the current system lacks transparency and competition and that banks’ cost of processing transactions has gone down as technology has improved.
 The card industry refuses to negotiate over the fees, and NRF has argued in court and before Congress that the way Visa and Mastercard set swipe fee schedules followed by virtually all banks that issue their cards violates federal antitrust law.
-NRF helps lead the Merchants Payments Coalition, a group formed by NRF and other merchant associations to address swipe fees.
+NRF helps lead the Merchants Payments Coalition, a group formed to seek fair swipe fees.